NIKOtheWolFox/FurAffinityClassifier/README.md

 [MIT License](https://github.com/runceel/ReactiveProperty/blob/master/LICENSE.txt)

 ## Other things
-The author is not an English native, so advices are welsome.
+The author is not an English native, so advices are welcome.